jojubart/dotfiles/README.md

     - `zsh`
     - optional for Rust:
         - `:CocInstall coc-rust-analyzer`
+        - `sudo apt-get install build-essential`
+        - `sudo apt install pkg-config`
-        - `sudo apt install build-essential`
+        - `sudo apt install libssl-dev`

 In one step, you could just do: